abdur-rab-khan/web-dev/css/tailwind css/03_responsive.md

 ## Overview

-- Every tailwind utility class can be appliend conditionally based on the screen size using responsive variants.
+- Every tailwind utility class can be applied conditionally based on the screen size using responsive variants.
 - First, make sure you've added the viewport meta tag to your HTML document's `<head>` section:

 ```html